504 E. Pennsylvania Avenue, Champaign, IL 61820, USA

 Scholarships and Financial Information

 Illinois Law is committed to providing students with an affordable legal education.
 All applicants are automatically considered for need- and merit-based scholarships, and more than 80 percent of our LLM students receive at least a partial scholarship.
-Loans are available to international students.
 Additionally, with a lower cost of living than most US cities, your money will go further during your time in Champaign-Urbana.

 The Illinois LLM program is committed to helping students build their legal practice skills and to embark on a successful legal career.
 The College of Law provides its students with:

 - tools for successful networking, career planning, job-search strategies, and more through regular workshops and resource sessions;